DrJohnT/HomeAssistantPublicConfig/README.md

 In addition to the lounge, all other rooms have a set-up built around the diminutive [Pro-Ject Audio Stereo Box S2](https://www.project-audio.com/en/product/stereo-box-s2/) amplifier, a pair of [Q Acoustic 2020i](https://www.qacoustics.co.uk/q-acoustics-2020i-bookshelf-speakers-pair.html) speakers and a [Google Chromecast Audio](https://www.google.com/chromecast/built-in/audio/).
 Each room has a [Logitech Harmony Hub](https://www.logitech.com/en-gb/product/harmony-hub) which allow me (via Home Assistant) to control the multiroom audio throughout the home.
 So, guests can stream their own music to the room they are in, or I can stream the same music to every room.
 All very convenient!

 The master bedroom has the above setup plus another [Samsung Smart TV](https://www.samsung.com/uk/tvs/smart-tv/highlights/) and [Google Chromecast](https://store.google.com/gb/product/chromecast) device for video streaming.
 The guest room simply has a [LG TV](https://www.lg.com/uk/tvs) with a [Google Chromecast](https://store.google.com/gb/product/chromecast).
+Screenshots of how my Harmony Hubs appear can be seen here: [Lovelace UI Screenshots](./LovelaceUI.md)

 <img align=right src="./images/av/streaming_services.png" width="300"/>